This article is brought to you by the brand new Renault Duster, built to leave it all behind.

 Tassie’s East Coast is simply stunning.
-In just five days road tripping here you can tick off Bay of Fires, Freycinet National Park, and Maria Island.
+In just a five-day road trip, Eve ticked off Bay of Fires, Freycinet National Park, and Maria Island.

 • White sandy beaches all to yourself